Matyxus/UTC_jl/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project is a semestral task for Julia language subject.
+This project is a semestral task for Julia language.
 The project contains the initial implementation of working with simulator SUMO networks and clustering algorithm to find "problematic" (highly congested) sub-regions inside the network.
-It functions as trial for comparing the python implementation (it is based off), its speed and functionality vs that of Julia's.
+It functions as trial / comparison against the original python implementation, it is compared in terms of speed and functionality.

 <p align="right">(<a href="#top">back to top</a>)</p>